alpsark/SIMDify/README.md

-# Version Differences
+# What is This?

-This is the fourth chekpoint of my thesis.
-It encomposes finest version of the imporovments of the first eight weeks.
-Large atapath c file is parsed and divided in mini c files for specific functions.
+This repository is for my thesis and its corresponding article titled *SIMDify: Framework for SIMD-Processing with RISC-V Scalar Instruction Set* accepted in AusPDC 2021.

 # HLS-RISCV-32IM-datapath